milosz-barylowicz/Containers/README.md

    - Navigate into code_coverage directory and use your web-browser to inspect ```index.html``` file which will contain code-coverage for the project

+# Results of code-coverage pipeline
+Code-coverage pipeline is creating code coverage report and deploying it on GitHub-pages.
+It can be found [here](https://milosz-barylowicz.github.io/Containers/)

 # Using Valgrind (Linux)
 To check if project contains any memory corrution issues Valgrind tool can be used.
 1. Build project with CMake following **Recommended way of using CMake** paragraph